 Many different versions of this song exist.
 Below you’ll find links to the lyrics of this song from some other countries, along with directions about how to play the game…

 Feel free to add the version of Aserrín, aserrán that you know in the comments below.
 Please let us know which country it’s from.

 This article was posted on Monday, October 27th, 2008 at 9:30 pm and is filed under Argentinean Children's Songs, Bolivia, Bolivian Children's Songs, Children's Songs, Chile, Costa Rica, Costa Rican Children's Songs, Countries & Cultures, Dominican Republic, Games Around the World, Languages, Mama Lisa, Mexican Children's Songs, Mexico, Peru, Peruvian Children's Songs, Puerto Rico, Spain, Spanish, Spanish Kids Songs, USA, Venezuela, Video, YouTube.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “A Well-known Spanish Kids Song called “Saw, Saw” with a YouTube Video”